AviTrader sponsorship ad

 SITA’s latest Air Transport IT Insights report finds airlines and airports harnessing the power of biometrics, data, and cutting-edge emissions reduction technologies © Shutterstock

-'s 2023 Air Transport IT Insights report, published February 6, finds that both airports and airlines saw IT spend increase year on year into 2023, reaching an estimated US$10.8 billion and US$34.5 billion respectively, with over two-thirds of airport and airline CIOs expecting continued growth into 2024.
+SITA’s 2023 Air Transport IT Insights report, published February 6, finds that both airports and airlines saw IT spend increase year on year into 2023, reaching an estimated US$10.8 billion and US$34.5 billion respectively, with over two-thirds of airport and airline CIOs expecting continued growth into 2024.
 Airports also boosted IT spend as a percentage of revenue in 2022 and 2023 even as business benefitted from an uptick in travel demand, signalling just how crucial a role technology will play in the next-generation travel experience.

-Aviation CIOs' key priorities include a biometrically enabled passenger journey, leveraging data to unlock operational efficiencies and green solutions to optimise energy consumption and emissions.
+Aviation CIOs’ key investment priorities include a biometrically enabled passenger journey, leveraging data to unlock operational efficiencies and green solutions to optimise energy consumption and emissions.

 Airlines and airports have made strides in optimising the passenger experience, with over half having implemented IT to improve efficiency across check-in, bag tag and boarding in 2023.
 Biometrics are becoming commonplace to help curb congestion, with 70% of airlines expecting to have biometric ID management in place by 2026 and 90% of airports investing in major programmes or R&D in this area.